-Interested medical professionals can read through the full paper, published in the Journal of the American Academy of Orthopaedic Surgeons, here.
+Interested medical professionals can read through the full paper, published in the Journal of the AAOS, here.

 In anterior cervical diskectomy and fusion (ACDF), misaligned plates are concerning because of the risk of screw-and-plate failure; however, these plates also hypothetically have the potential for asymmetric micromotion on the facet and uncovertebral joint.
 The aim of this study was to determine whether misaligned plate placement during ACDF had clinical benefits compared with straight plate placement.